How to burglar-proof your home and improve home security

 Garages are often overlooked by Victorians as burglar entry points.
 Prevent garage break-ins by keeping your garage doors well-maintained and regularly serviced.
 You can also zip tie your garage door's emergency release cord together so it can't be hooked outside by a burglar with a coat hanger.

-Invest in security equipment (and check that it works)
+Invest in security equipment (and keep it monitored and serviced)

-Home security systems are fantastic burglar deterrents.
+Home security systems can be effective burglar deterrents.
 Make sure you have them routinely tested and serviced by a licensed security technician and advertise the use of home security technology on your property via signs at your gate, garage or entrance area.

 Keep valuables out of sight